-15. Only Honesty Brings Human Likeness
+12. Only Honesty Brings Human Likeness

 My husband and I are in the office furniture business.
 We started out doing business really honestly, doing exactly what customers asked, without mixing in anything counterfeit.
 But a year went by and after all the fees we had to pay, we only had just enough to live on.
-The owners of the store next door were in the same business but they earned a lot more than us.
+The owners of the store next door were in the same business, but they earned a lot more than us.
 I was confused: Why couldn’t we ever make as much as them?
 I wanted to go watch and learn, to see how they were making their money.
 One day a customer came into their store and ordered a sofa, a front desk, and a table and wanted them all to be top of the line.
-I saw the owner promise them it would all be of the best quality, but as soon as the customer left, He took third-rate products from their factory and substituted them for the first-rate products and sent them off to the customer.
+I saw the owner promise them it would all be of the best quality, but as soon as the customer left, he took third-rate products from their factory and substituted them for the first-rate products and sent them off to the customer.
 He made over 10,000 yuan in no time at all.
 Seeing them employ this kind of tactic was really shocking for me.
 I thought, “So that’s how they do it!
 Isn’t that cheating the customer?
 That’s not a very honest way to do business.”
 But then I thought, “We’re in the same business but they’re making more and living a better life while we’re just getting by.
 There’s too much of a disparity.”
 I figured I could learn a few things from them.
 So to make more money, I started ignoring my conscience and selling things like the neighbors did.

 One time a customer came in to stock up on office supplies and asked for everything to be high quality.
 I assured him over and over, saying it would be nothing but the best and would have a lifetime guarantee so he’d feel comfortable making the purchase from us.
 After he left, I switched out what he’d chosen for third-rate products that looked exactly like the good ones because they cost a lot less money.
 I felt really uneasy while delivering the order.
 I thought, “If he finds out and demands a refund, it won’t be just losing money.
 He’ll accuse me of being a swindler right to my face.”
 This thought made me feel even more nervous.
 My heart beat faster and I couldn’t even look him in the eye.
 I was surprised when he checked the order and didn’t notice anything and I could finally relax a bit.
 When that bill was settled, I’d made extra tens of thousands, and even though I did have feelings of guilt coming up and knew it was dishonest and unethical, I couldn’t help but feel secretly pleased at earning that much money so quickly.
 After a while, my constant lying and cheating did cause quite a few problems for me.
-Sometimes when I sold something counterfeit a customer would later call me to have it fixed.
+Sometimes when I sold something counterfeit, the customer would later call me to have it fixed.
 But that fake stuff didn’t have any after-sales service, so I’d have to find all sorts of excuses to put them off.
 Sometimes someone would say angrily, “You business owners don’t take any responsibility after selling something.
 You’re completely untrustworthy!”
 Hearing a customer say something like this wasn’t easy for me, but then I’d figure everyone else did business that way, so wasn’t it perfectly normal?
 That feeling of guilt gradually disappeared.

 A few years went by and even though I’d earned some money and was living more comfortably, I didn’t feel any joy in my heart.
 Instead I just felt on edge all the time because I’d sold so much counterfeit stuff, afraid of the day a customer would find out there was a quality issue and call to demand a refund or report me.
 That would cost me a lot of money.
 It could also cost me my reputation, and people might talk behind my back.
 Hoping to avoid this, I was constantly thinking about how I should smooth things over if I ever did get that kind of call.
 Living that way was exhausting for me.
 I often thought, “If I just do business honestly and order what the customer asks for without giving them second-best, I wouldn’t have to worry about this all the time.
 But there’s so much overhead for my business and home.
 If I do business honestly, getting what customers request, I wouldn’t make much money.
 Don’t they say ‘There’s no such thing as an honest businessman’?
 Isn’t that just the way things are these days?
 I can’t earn enough without cheating so I’ll just focus on the money.”
 And so, even though my conscience sometimes felt uneasy, I kept using underhanded business tactics to earn more money.